Home Page

 TIE Lab Highlights

-Congratulations to our Master's student, Lily White, who has successfully proposed her Master's thesis!
-Lily's Master's thesis aims to understand the implementation of an evaluation tool for Canadian community-based spinal cord injury organizations peer mentorship programs.
-Having achieved this milestone, Lily will now begin data collection and analysis for her thesis.
+Congratulations to our Master's student, Elizabeth Dorvil, who has successfully proposed her Master's thesis!
+Elizabeth's Master's thesis aims to explore the experiences of Black, Indigenous, and People of Color (BIPOC) adults with spinal cord injury (SCI) in SCI peer mentorship program, using narrative inquiry.
+Having achieved this milestone, Elizabeth will now begin data collection and analysis for her thesis.
 We're excited to see the outcome of this meaningful research!

 Congratulations on achieving this milestone, Gabby!